MataLabCCF/Tractor/ScriptsRFMix1/README.md

-# RFScripts - Scripts to run RFMix
+# RFScripts - Scripts to run RFMix1

 In this folder I describe the scripts implemented to perform the RFMix1 from a VCF File with admixed and references (only biallelics and commons SNPs)